Kalenjin Naming System

-Masculine Names
+Masculine names

-First Name (Kip/Kib Name)
+First name (Kip/Kib Name)

-The first name of the Kipsigis males is prefixed by the term 'Kip and then added a suffix descriptive of the prenatal, natal or post-natal places or time or weather and situations.
+The first name of Kipsigis boys and men is prefixed by the term Kip and then added a suffix descriptive of the prenatal, natal or post-natal places or time or weather and situations.
 It was to be widely used before initiation and rarely after, only as the mother mourns a dead soldier son or during divorce.